Last updated in June 2013

 Humanitarian aid and the disposal of weapons

-Immediately after the outbreak of fighting in February, Germany provided humanitarian aid to the tune of EUR 8 million in an effort to alleviate the immediate suffering of those affected.
+Immediately after the outbreak of fighting in February, Germany provided EUR 8 million in humanitarian aid in an effort to alleviate the immediate suffering of those affected.

 In addition, Germany is helping to dispose of munitions and mines as well as securing chemical weapons and radioactive sources.

-That is why the Federal Foreign Office is providing, among other things, EUR 750,000 in start-up funding to support the development of a Libyan Mine Action Centre (LMAC) to secure weapons, munitions, landmines and remnants of war.
+The Federal Foreign Office’s assistance included EUR 750,000 in start-up funding to support the development of a Libyan Mine Action Centre (LMAC) to secure weapons, munitions, landmines and remnants of war.
 The specific project being financed is the establishment of the centre’s headquarters in Tripoli and of regional branches in Benghazi, Zentan, Misrata and Sabha.
 In the short term, the centre is to use mobile teams to clear mines and secure remnants of war; in the longer term, it is to destroy small arms and munitions.

 The plundering and uncontrolled proliferation of weapons and munitions from the Gaddafi regime’s stockpiles is an urgent arms control policy problem that poses a lasting threat to the country’s reconstruction.
 Germany is especially interested in securing man-portable air defence systems (MANPADS), shoulder-fired anti-aircraft missiles whose proliferation endangers aviation security around the world.